top of page

 "You adulteresses!
 Do you not know that friendship with the world is hostility toward God?
 Therefore, whoever chooses to be a friend of the world renders himself an enemy of God."

-The truth remains that we all are serving or following someone or something which has somehow become our final authority.
+The truth remains that we are all serving or following someone or something that has somehow become our final authority.

-God has given parents the task of helping children see that He is the final authority for all people...for all time.
+God has given parents the task of helping children understand that He is the ultimate authority for all people, for all time.
 From the time of Adam and Eve's creation in the garden to each of our coming into the world, God has always been the final authority.
 That is what it means when we say He is God or He is our Lord.
-When it comes to discipline we all are under the final authority of God.
+When it comes to discipline, we are all ultimately subject to the final authority of God.
 He is perfect in His discipline.
-We might as well learn from Him on what it means to discipline our children.
+We might as well learn from Him what it means to discipline our children.

-The word discipline comes from the word disciple which is a great word that Jesus uses to give title to those who have decided to follow Him.
-Etymonline.com tells us that this word’s origin is: “Old English, from Latin discipulus ‘learner’, from discere ‘learn’; reinforced by Old French deciple.
+The word "discipline" comes from the word "disciple," which is a great term that Jesus uses to give a title to those who have decided to follow Him.
+Etymonline.com tells us that this word's origin is: "Old English, from Latin discipulus' learner', from discere 'learn'; reinforced by Old French deciple.
 Latin discipulus "pupil, student, follower,"

-If the heart of discipline is seeing our children as learners, pupils, students, and followers of Jesus, maybe how we discipline would be more than just helping our children to simply follow the rules, or, as I said in an earlier blog, to…“Just Say No”.
+If the Heart of discipline is seeing our children as learners, pupils, students, and followers of Jesus, perhaps our approach to discipline would be more than just helping our children follow the rules.
+As I mentioned in an earlier blog, it could be as simple as "Just Say No."

-If we see that the primary role of parents is to help our children learn what it means to be a disciple or follower of Jesus, we will need to learn as parents what this actually means.
-It is Biblically accurate to look at our lives and the lives of our children from three dimensions: Heart, Soul and Mind.
-Jesus tells us that the most important commandment of all is this: “…love the Lord your God with all your heart and with all your soul and with all your mind.’
+If we recognize that the primary role of parents is to help our children learn what it means to be a disciple or follower of Jesus, we will need to learn as parents what this entails.
+It is Biblically accurate to look at our lives and the lives of our children from three dimensions: Heart, Soul, and Mind.
+Jesus tells us that the most important commandment of all is this: "…love the Lord your God with all your heart and with all your soul and with all your mind.'
 Being a disciple of Jesus then seems to have three dimensions.
-How can we shepherd our children’s heart, their soul and their mind?
+How can we shepherd our children's hearts, souls, and minds?

 When we first became parents, my wife and I both read a variety of books on discipline.
 Most seemed to center on modifying the behavior of your children.
-Behavior modification, simply put, means that your children’s behavior is modified through a series of rewards for good behavior and punishments for bad behavior.
-If you want disciplined children, you need to come up with a reward and punishment system.
-This will control their behavior as long as you are in control.
-Although we found good ways to use some form of this type of discipline, it always seemed to teach children how to behave from the outside-in rather than their learning what authentic change would look like which would come from the inside-out.
+Behavior modification, simply put, means that your children's behavior is modified through a series of rewards for good behavior and punishments for bad behavior.
+If you want disciplined children, you need to establish a clear reward and punishment system.
+This kind of discipline will control their behavior as long as you are in control.
+Although we found effective ways to use this type of discipline, it always seemed to teach children how to behave from the outside in, rather than learning what authentic change would look like, which would come from the inside out.

-Whenever the parenting goal was just to control our children’s actions by only modifying their behavior, we would often find ourselves worn out and circling back to the same issues without much change.
+Whenever the parenting goal was to control our children's actions by modifying their behavior alone, we would often find ourselves worn out and circling back to the same issues without much change.
 There are times when we have all tried to guide, nudge, nag, remind, even harass… yet, in the end, these kids still seem to decide what action they will take.

-If the goal in discipline is a more lasting change in behavior, my wife and I found that it would be better to get to the root of the problem.
+If the goal of discipline is to achieve more lasting behavior change, my wife and I have found that it is better to address the root of the problem.
 Sin is really the root.
-Sin literally means to “miss the mark”.
+Sin literally means to "miss the mark".
 If the mark of a disciple is to be like Jesus, then we can agree that every single one of us will miss that mark every day.
-There is an obvious need for cleansing and forgiveness when we miss the mark.
-A disciplined follower of Jesus will need to then learn what it means to turn from anything we do or say that is not Christ like, re-center our lives on the LORD and be spiritually cleansed from this behavior every single day.
-Good physical hygiene includes washing regularly so it makes sense that spiritual cleansing should be just as regular if not more so.
+There is an obvious need for cleansing and forgiveness when we fall short of our mark.
+A disciplined follower of Jesus will need to learn what it means to turn away from anything we do or say that is not Christ-like, re-center our lives on the Lord, and be spiritually cleansed from this behavior every single day.
+Good physical hygiene includes washing regularly, so it makes sense that spiritual cleansing should be just as regular, if not more so.

 Shepherding the hearts of our kids towards seeking Jesus first is quite the challenge when our culture has so many other things they can center their lives on.
-As our children get older we find them becoming more and more like the culture in which they live.
+As our children grow older, we notice them becoming increasingly like the culture in which they live.
 What can keep their lives centered on following Jesus as they get older?
-What if we centered more on the heart, soul, and mind care of our children when they were younger?
-What if helping children center their lives daily on Jesus changes the behavior?
-Inside-out discipline comes more from focusing on the condition of the heart of our children.
+What if we focused more on the Heart, soul, and mental well-being of our children when they were younger?
+What if helping children center their lives daily on Jesus changes their behavior?
+Inside-out discipline stems more from focusing on the condition of our children's hearts.

 It has seemed to my wife and I that teaching our children to love the LORD our God and center our lives on Him was foundationally the best course towards disciplined children.
-We are blessed to have three daughters that are all daily centering their lives on Jesus and teaching their children to do the same.
-To be completely honest here though, there was a whole lot of guiding each of them to see what it means to re-center their lives on Jesus throughout the 18 or so years they were in our home.
-A lot of tears, a lot of patience, a lot of trial and error, many times of confession and forgiveness, and a whole lot of our asking God to fill and empower us by the His Holy Spirit.
+We are blessed to have three daughters who daily center their lives on Jesus and teach their children to do the same.
+Although each of them received a lot of guidance to help them understand what it means to re-center their lives on Jesus throughout the 18 or so years they were in our home, A lot of tears, a lot of patience, a lot of trial and error, many times of confession and forgiveness, and a whole lot of our asking God to fill and empower us by His Holy Spirit.

-Look for creative ways to fight for re-centering the hearts of your children on the LORD.
+Look for creative ways to help your children re-center their hearts on the Lord.
 Teach them what this looks like by what you say and do.
-Create an environment where you find behavior is modified by learning together that sin, repentance and forgiveness come from daily centering our lives on Jesus.
-At times it will seem like a fight- a fight for their hearts.
+Create an environment where you find that behavior is modified through learning together that sin, repentance, and forgiveness stem from daily centering our lives on Jesus.
+At time,s it will seem like a fight- a fight for their hearts.
 Hearts are being tugged by so many things and people in our world.
 This is a fight worth fighting for.
 There is a great blog written by Reggie Joiner called Fight for the Heart.
 Check it out.
-It will help you see how you can create a culture of unconditional love in the home which will fuel the emotional and moral health of your children.
+It will help you understand how to cultivate a culture of unconditional love in your home, which in turn will foster the emotional and moral well-being of your children.

-Now let’s approach discipline in a way that will take three important ingredients: practice, planning and patience.
+Now, let's approach discipline in a way that incorporates three essential ingredients: practice, planning, and patience.

 1. I need to practice being like Jesus in the way that I act and talk to my kids.

-That means that through my everyday interactions I need to habitually seek Jesus and center my life daily on Him.
-Know that children are watching your behavior and they will learn from you.
-Your centering your life on being a disciple of Jesus and being more like Him would teach your children many great lessons.
+That means I need to seek Jesus and habitually center my life on Him through my everyday interactions.
+Know that children are watching your behavior, and they will learn from you.
+Centering your life on being a disciple of Jesus and striving to be more like Him will teach your children many valuable lessons.
 Use words that are helpful and not harmful.
 That is what Jesus does with us.
-Truth sometimes hurts but it is helpful.
-Words of encouragement and blessing children with praise is also helpful.
-Ask yourself about your actions and words.
+Truth sometimes hurts, but it is useful.
+Words of encouragement and blessings, along with praise, are also helpful.
+Reflect on your actions and words.
 Are they modeling who Jesus is for all of us?

 Ephesians 4:29 (GWT) “Don’t say anything that would hurt [another person].
 Instead, speak only what is good so that you can give help wherever it is needed.
 That way, what you say will help those who hear you.”